Anisotropic Green Coordinates: Related Work

 Anisotropy is a fundamental phenomenon in both natural systems and physical processes, playing an important role in simulating directionally dependent materials and generating adaptive computational domains.
 Research in this field encompasses theoretical foundations, numerical methodologies, and practical applications.

-At the mathematical fundamental level,~\citet{2007Upscaling} establish a metric-based upscaling framework for elliptic PDEs of the form $\mathcal{L}u=\nabla\cdot(\mathbf{A}(\mathbf{x})\nabla u(\mathbf{x}))$ and rigorously analyze its mathematical properties within the Sobolev space. ~\citet{2009InhomogeneousElastic} construct anisotropic elasticity tensors on coarse meshes through harmonic homogenization to preserve fine-scale directional properties.~\citet{2019AnisotropicElasticity} focus on anisotropic hyperelasticity and propose an anisotropic strain invariant for the inversion-safe energy model, complemented by a rehabilitation technique to address degenerate elements.~\citet{2024AnisotropicFiniteElement} derive closed-form expressions for anisotropic invariants, facilitating the stable simulation of directionally dependent materials.
+At the mathematical fundamental level,~\citet{2007Upscaling} establish a metric-based upscaling framework for elliptic PDEs of the form $\mathcal{L}u=\nabla\cdot(\mathbf{A}(\mathbf{x})\nabla u(\mathbf{x}))$ and rigorously analyze its mathematical properties within the Sobolev space. ~\citet{2009InhomogeneousElastic} construct anisotropic elasticity tensors on coarse meshes through harmonic homogenization to preserve fine-scale directional properties.~\citet{2019AnisotropicElasticity} focus on anisotropic hyperelasticity and propose an anisotropic strain invariant for the inversion-safe energy model, complemented by a rehabilitation technique to address degenerate elements.~\citet{2024AnisotropicFiniteElement} derive the anisotropic as-rigid-as-possible energy for elastic materials and provide a robust formulation suitable for finite element simulations.

 Anisotropy is also well introduced in mesh processing.~\citet{2022GoGreen} expand Green’s functions by leveraging the anisotropic characteristics of general linear elastic materials, which allows for real-time control of material deformation without volumetric discretization.~\citet{2018AnisotropicQuasiConformal} propose generating planar anisotropic meshes for a given metric tensor and establishing a quasi-conformal mapping to transform the anisotropic metric into a Euclidean metric.~\citet{2013ParticleSurfaceMeshing} embed the anisotropic Riemannian metrics into higher-dimensional isotropic spaces, achieving efficient particle-based anisotropic meshing. \citet{2025AnisotropicGauss} derive the anisotropic Gauss formulation and utilize this boundary integral formulation for point cloud normal orientation and surface reconstruction.
 This work focuses on geometry topics that are distinct from our method and only considers the anisotropic equations in diagonal forms.